221114-Java-React/Ryan-Sullivan-P1/README.md

 - [x] A registered employee can authenticate with the system by providing valid credentials
   - [x] `POST /login`
 - [ ] An authenticated employee can view and manage their pending reimbursement requests
-  - [ ] `GET /tickets/mine/pending` (view)
+  - [x] `GET /tickets/mine/filtered` (view)
   - [ ] `PUT /tickets/mine/{id}` (and manage)
   - [ ] `DELETE /tickets/mine/{id}` (and manage)
-- [ ] An authenticated employee can view their reimbursement request history (sortable and filterable)
+- [x] An authenticated employee can view their reimbursement request history (sortable and filterable)
   - [x] `GET /tickets/mine`
-  - [ ] `GET /tickets/mine/filtered`
+  - [x] `GET /tickets/mine/filtered`
 - [x] An authenticated employee can submit a new reimbursement request
   - `POST /tickets`
 - [ ] An authenticated finance manager can view a list of all pending reimbursement requests
   - `GET /tickets/pending`
-- [x] An authenticated finance manager can view a history of requests that they have approved/denied
+- [ ] An authenticated finance manager can view a history of requests that they have approved/denied
   - `GET /tickets/approved`
   - `GET /tickets/rejected`
 - [x] An authenticated finance manager can approve/deny reimbursement requests